So there is this image floating around the internet. It is a chocolate chip cookie with spiders superimposed on it.

-- Fold in chocolate chips.
+Fold in chocolate chips by hand.
 Refrigerate dough for24-36 hours.

 When ready to bake, preheat oven to 350°F. Remove dough from refrigerator and allow to come to room temperature.

-- Drop spoonfuls of dough onto baking sheet.
+Drop spoonfuls (2-3 tablespoons) of dough onto baking sheet.
 Bake for 10-12 minutes.

 Cool on wire rack.